2026 Chain Link Fence Costs: Seattle & Portland Guide

 Chain Link Fabric and Mesh Gauge

 Chain link fabric comes in various wire gauges.
 Thicker wire gauges, like 6 or 9, offer more durability and security, but they cost more than lighter gauges like 11.
 The wire gauge affects the strength and weight of the fence.
-Smaller mesh sizes also add to the price but may be required in certain applications, especially where small pets or added privacy are a concern.
+Smaller mesh sizes also add to the price but may be required in certain applications, especially where small pets, pool barriers, or added privacy are a concern.
+Homeowners comparing mesh options can also review basic residential chain link fence specifications before choosing a fabric style.2

 Type of Coating: Galvanized vs. Vinyl